-While vinyl flooring continues to grow in popularity, there are a number of serious environmental concerns about this resilient surface material.
-From manufacture, through installation and use, and even after it’s life cycle is over, vinyl has the potential to cause harm to both the broad and your own personal environment, in a number of ways.
+While vinyl flooring continues to grow in popularity, there are several serious environmental concerns about this resilient surface material.
+From manufacture, through installation and use, and even after its life cycle is over, vinyl has the potential to cause harm to both the broad and your environment, in many ways.

 Vinyl Flooring Manufacture

 Definition: Polyvinyl chloride or PVC is the technical name for the vinyl found in flooring materials.

 Dioxins are carcinogenic bioaccumulative toxins that can persist in the environment for a prolonged period.
 These harmful chemicals are created during the manufacture of chloride in PVC.
 These substances pose a health risk to anyone who is exposed to them.

 In some cases, these toxins can persist long enough to travel several hundred miles causing harm across a broad swathe of territory.
 They can also infect creatures at lower levels of the food chain, which will then be consumed by higher-level animals.